 Dining out and drinking

 According to the US Bureau of Labor Statistics, the average man spends more than double what the average woman spends on alcohol each year.
-Is this because men are more likely to pay for a women’s drinks at the club or out on a date?
+Is this because men are more likely to pay for a women’s drink at the club or out on a date?
 Are men more likely to buy a ridiculously expensive whiskey as a gift for their friend’s birthday – or do they simply drink more?
 This we cannot answer.
 We can simply point out that men also spend a third more on eating out than women do.

 Men, on average, spend a tad more on groceries than women, which – combined with the fact that they spend more on dining out, too – means men spend considerably more dosh on grub than women!

 Men are far more likely to gamble than women – and this is true of almost all common kinds of gambling, from sports betting to pub slots to casinos.
-Furthermore, when women do gamble, they tend to prefer a less risky game; typically a high RTP (return-to-player) and low-variance slot like Rainbow Riches Pick N Mix.
+Furthermore, when women do gamble, they tend to prefer a less risky game, typically a high RTP (return-to-player) and low-variance slot.
 In contrast, the average male gambler likes to bet on poker, blackjack, and high-variance slot games like Dead or Alive.

 Whether splashing out on fancier hotel rooms or paying for first-class flight tickets, men spend around 25% more on travel overall.
 Most men invest in a private jet card.

 A recent survey has indicated men in the USA tend to have around $10K more than women saved up for their retirement.
 However, it’s unclear whether this is mostly due to different financial priorities between the sexes, or simply the gender pay gap meaning women have less money to put toward their pension.